Odd Fellows & Rebekahs' Home Of Maine in Auburn, ME

 Pros

-• pro The facility has a very homey feeling, with a beautiful living room and antiques, a library, and a large covered deck.
+• pro The facility feels very homey, with a beautiful living room, antiques, a library for residents, a large covered deck, and a nursing care wing with lots of activities for residents.

 Cons

-• pro The staff is not very professional.
+• pro The staff isn't very professional.

-• pro The nursing director is unprofessional and incompetent.
+• pro The Nursing Director is unprofessional and incompetent.

 • pro People should not put their loved ones in this facility.